MPOJQ/alx-pre_course/0x01-git/README.md

-My Name Is Paul Johnson Oluwadamilola
+My Name Is Paul Johnson Oluwadamilola A Software Engineer